craftvscruft/mender.ai/blog/2023-11-07-openai-devday.md

 | GPT Store | 🤷🤷 | Maybe more useful for coding adjacent tools, see Kyle's section below |
 | Copyright Shield | 🤷🤷🤷 | Their legal strategy will have... *ramifications* |

 # Looking deeper

 ## **128K** context 👾👾👾👾👾

 This gets the maximum score of 5 space invadors.

-We'll follow up with more later, but for instance this video from April [Generating Documentation with GPT AI](https://youtu.be/DJ2-Xfd95YM) had as it's main theme the difficulty of getting an LLM agent to reason about a single 8,000 line [source file](https://github.com/videogamepreservation/dukenukem3d/blob/master/SRC/ENGINE.C) from Duke Nukem 3D.
-That file now fits in a single (expensive) prompt!
+We'll follow up with more later, but for instance this video from April, [Generating Documentation with GPT AI](https://youtu.be/DJ2-Xfd95YM), had as it's main theme the difficulty of getting an LLM agent to reason about a single 8,000 line [source file](https://github.com/videogamepreservation/dukenukem3d/blob/master/SRC/ENGINE.C) from Duke Nukem 3D.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/DJ2-Xfd95YM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+That dreaded file now fits in a single (expensive) prompt!
 So do some entire books.
-The types of inference we can do using the state of the art model has just drastically changed.
+Our options for inference using the state of the art model have just drastically changed.
 We look forward to seeing how well the performance holds up in extended context because previous methods in the research have usually had caveats.

 ## Price drop! 👾👾👾👾